Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 ```

 In our main function we create the activity, call our test `doSomething` function, and destroy the activity after 500ms.
-This cancels the coroutines that were launched from `doSomething`.
+This cancels all the coroutines that were launched from `doSomething`.
 We can see that because after the destruction
 of the activity, no more messages are printed, even if we wait a little longer.